 Risk of inaccurate, incomplete data

-Producing financial grade reports for ESG ratings requires auditability at every step in the process, from collection at the source data through to the production of reports.
+Producing financial grade reports for ESG ratings requires auditability at every step in the process, from collection at the source through to the production of reports.
 Data captured manually increases the likelihood of incomplete data due to manual errors.
 Sustainability software can ensure that all data captured is linked back to the original transaction, including a robust audit trail for any changes subsequently made to that data.

 Difficulty managing boundaries